General · · 17 min read

 Understand the Physiological and Psychological Triggers of Morning Anxiety

 Morning stress can often feel overwhelming, can't it?
 It typically arises from a mix of physiological and psychological triggers.
 On the physiological side, shortly after waking, our bodies experience a natural surge in cortisol, known as the cortisol awakening response (CAR).
 This stress hormone prepares us for the day ahead, but for some, it can also heighten feelings of unease, especially for those who may be more prone to stress-related disorders.
 Did you know that cortisol levels can rise by 50-60% within just 30-40 minutes of waking?
-This spike can lead to increased feelings of anxiety and discomfort.
+This spike can lead to increased anxiety.

-From a psychological standpoint, anticipatory stress plays a significant role in how we feel in the morning.
-Many of us wonder why do I wake up with so much anxiety, replaying stressful situations or worrying about the challenges that lie ahead.
-This thought pattern can amplify feelings of dread and unease, leading me to question why do I wake up with so much anxiety.
+From a psychological standpoint, our thoughts influence how we feel in the morning.
+Many of us wonder about our responsibilities, replaying stressful situations or worrying about the challenges that lie ahead.
+This thought pattern can amplify feelings of dread and unease, leading me to question my ability to cope.
 Recognizing these triggers is crucial; it helps us understand that our experiences are deeply rooted in both biological responses and cognitive behaviors.

 At The Emerald Couch, we genuinely care about your well-being.
 We offer specialized services, including: